Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Acknowledgment

-The author thanks his supervisors Nicola Gambino and Federico Olimpieri for their helpful suggestions during the development of this research.
+The author thanks his doctoral supervisors Nicola Gambino and Federico Olimpieri for their helpful suggestions during the development of this research.
 The author is also grateful to (in alphabetic order) Benedikt Ahrens, Ivan di Liberti, Jacopo Emmenegger, Maria Emilia Maietti, Taichi Uemura for useful discussions on the subject.
 The author would also like to thank the anonymous referees for their useful comments and suggestions.

-Research supported by a School of Maths full-time EPSRC Doctoral Training Partnership Studentship 2019/2020 and an E-COST-MEETING-CA20111 WG6, 2022.
+The research presented in this paper was conducted while the author was affiliated with the School of Mathematics of the University of Leeds, United Kingdom.